EduardoZepeda/coffee-bytes-hugo/content/posts/go-channels-entendiendo-los-deadlocks-o-puntos-muertos/index.en.md

 In this case I have created a goroutine with an anonymous function that reads from the channel.

-### How to prevent deadlocks in go using buffered channels
+## How to prevent deadlocks and all goroutines are asleep error in go using buffered channels

 If a channel does not have buffer, the value remains "retained" until it is received, blocking the execution while it happens, causing the deadlock or deadlock if no one receives it.